 Despite what everyone commonly understands about huskies being extremely energetic and playful, there are actually some huskies that just like to lay around.

 You’re arent alone here!
 There are other husky owners who have the same kinda husky.

-However, if your husky is literally laying down all the time and is even refusing to play or exercise or go outside then this is something that needs more attention brought to.
+However, if your husky is literally lying down all the time and is even refusing to play or exercise or go outside then this is something that warrants further investigation.

 6 Reasons Why Your Husky Is Lazy